oliversavio/oliversavio.github.io/_posts/2018-12-28-connecting-spark-application-with-remote-hive-metastore.markdown

 And that's about it, the code to create the `SparkSession` remains exactly the same as mentioned above.

 ### Connecting to a remote Hive cluster with HA (High Availability) enabled
-This is where things start to get interesting, in addition to location of the remote metastore, for HA (High Availability) enabled Hive clusters the `SparkSession` needs to know about DFS Nameservice configuration.
+This is where things start to get interesting.
+In addition to location of the remote metastore, for HA (High Availability) enabled Hive clusters the `SparkSession` needs to know about DFS Nameservice configuration.

 These properties can be found in the `hdfs-site.xml` file located in the `/conf` directory on the remote Hive cluster, for Horton Data Platform (HDP) and  AWS EMR the location is `/etc/hadoop/conf/hdfs-site.xml`.
 Only a sub-set of the all the properties mentioned in the file are needed.